hyperledger-archives/fabric/docs/Openchain API.md

 `curl 172.17.0.2:5000/chain/blocks/0 > block_0`

-The response to this query will be quite large, on the order of 20Mb, as it contains the encoded payload of the chaincode docker package.
+The response to this query will be quite large, on the order of 20Mb, as it contains the encoded payload of the chainCode docker package.
 It will have the following form:

 ```
 {